rickosborne/cascades/md/24-4-1-suspension-of-service.md

 "Ladies and gentlemen, we're having some trouble with the wheels on the beverage cart.
 It's blocking the aisle back here, so please remain in your seats for now.
-Give us just a few more minutes and we'll get it straightened out."
+Give us just a few more minutes.
+We'll get it straightened out."

 That seemed to appease a few passengers, though not all.